wellmann/gutenberg-blocks-framework/docs/block-view.md

 * [post](https://developer.wordpress.org/reference/classes/wp_post/){:target="_blank"}
 * [renderCount](reference/ViewUtilsTrait.html#getrendercount)

-You can create an instance of the `KWIO\GutenbergBlocksFramework\View\TwigView` class and pass a custom TwigExtension to the constructor if you need to add additional functions or filters.
+You can create an instance of the `KWIO\GutenbergBlocks\View\TwigView` class and pass a custom TwigExtension to the constructor if you need to add additional functions or filters.

 ## Timber view